-George Mason Law requires applicants to submit the Application for Transfer and the following items:
+The Antonin Scalia Law School at George Mason University requires applicants to submit the Application for Transfer and the following items:

 the application fee

-an official law school transcript reflecting finals grade for fall and spring
+an official law school transcript reflecting final grades for fall and spring

 a letter from the dean of the current law school certifying good academic standing and eligibility to continue